anhinga/2022-notes/Generative-autoregressive-models-are-similators/reading-simulators-essay.md

 [15] "Having spoken to Gwern since, his perspective seems more akin to seeing physics as an agent that minimizes free energy, a principle which extends into the domain of self-organizing systems.
 I think this is a nuanced and valuable framing, with a potential implication/hypothesis that dynamical world models like GPT must learn the same type of optimizer-y cognition as agentic AI."

 ---
+---

+## Oracles

+"While the alignment sphere favors the agent frame for thinking about GPT, in _capabilities_ research distortions tend to come from a lens inherited from _supervised learning_.
+Translated into alignment ontology, the effect is similar to viewing GPT as an _'oracle AI'_"